 - Tackle something even harder.
 Maybe you’re blocked because the assignment before you is too routine to stir your passion.
 So set that aside and turn to a tough project that you’ve been meaning to work on for some time now.
 If the project is too complex to finish right away, at least give it a good start.
 You will find out that following up with the “routine” article becomes a much more pleasurable task.

 - Switch out the outline.
 If you usually prepare an outline before you write a content page, then skip that step this time.
 An outline can help keep your work organized and succinct, but it can also inhibit creative expression.
 Contrariwise, if you usually don’t use an outline, try using one to give structure to the project that has been frustrating you.

-- Write the piece backwards.
+- Write the piece backward.
 If your primary problem is finding a way to start the essay, begin with the last paragraph instead.
 Traditionally, that’s the call to action, which asks your reader to commit to further contact.
 Write that final paragraph first, then move backward to the central text of your essay.
 Finally, you can conclude by writing the introductory paragraph; since you already know in detail what the rest of the article says, writing an appropriate introduction should be a piece of cake.

 Fortune Favors the Prepared Mind

 Ideas for writing can suddenly show up at any time.
 Be open to sudden flashes of inspiration by keeping a list or logbook of ideas—topics, bits of clever wording, style approaches—that you can use in the future.
 I’ve also found it’s essential to have a notepad on the table beside my bed, to jot down ideas that pop up when I’m away from the computer.